MelonKony/millmint/content/intro/faq.md

 #### Where’s the tension if it’s perfect?

-Vekllei is very cynical and tragic in places.
-Utopia is just a reflection of the author, good and bad.
+Vekllei can be cynical and tragic in places.
+Utopia is more than just idealistic fantasy, and can contain bad things.

 #### Is there a novel?
 A story?
 A comic?